Kate Kelly (feminist): Personal life

 Kelly served a one-and-a-half-year mission for the LDS Church in Barcelona, Spain, and as a result is a fluent Spanish speaker.
-She has also lived and worked in other Spanish-speaking communities like San Jose, Costa Rica, and San Cristobal de Las Casas in Chiapas, Mexico.
+She has also lived and worked in other Spanish-speaking communities such as San Jose, Costa Rica, and San Cristobal de Las Casas, Mexico.

 Kelly married J. Neil Ransom in the Salt Lake Temple in 2006.
 The couple were "childless by choice".
 On March 14, 2016, Kelly confirmed she and her husband had divorced.

+Kelly experienced controversy in spring 2015, one year after her excommunication, for a GoFundMe page she created to raise $1,448 to replace her broken MacBook Air laptop.
+While Kelly did successfully raise funds in excess of her goal, some critics accused her of having inappropriate or subversive intentions for how she would use the newfound fame she gained from her Ordain Women activism.

 By 2016, Kelly no longer claimed religious affiliation with any particular denomination or group.
-In 2018 she founded Sacred Space, her own feminist/womanist, interreligious, inclusive celebration of women and nonbinary people of all faith traditions, along with Yale divinity professor and Baptist preacher Eboni Marshall-Turman and trans Jewish activist Abby Stein.
+In 2018 she founded "Sacred Space", her own feminist/womanist, interreligious, inclusive celebration of women and nonbinary people of all faith traditions, along with Yale divinity professor and Baptist preacher Eboni Marshall-Turman and trans Jewish activist Abby Stein.

 On April 15, 2019, Kelly came out as queer on Twitter.
 She is dating Catholic writer and theologian Jamie Manson, whom she initially met at a women's ordination conference in 2015.
 In January 2020 she was quoted for the first time in the media and identified as queer: "'As a queer woman, I cannot tell you how elated I am to finally see myself reflected in our nation's most foundational document,' added Kelly."